 See this for your major: Post-Graduation Report > full report > select view by major > employment > job / employer source.

 We are happy to assist you through advising.

 6. Learn to think beyond major.

-Some of you have a major that equals a job title.
-Most of you don't.
+Some students have a major that equals a job title.
+Many don't.

 Learn to think about occupations, career fields, industries, and kinds of employers, including businesses, non-profits, and government agencies.